Data Centers in Phoenix

 Power Analysis

-Average Cost Of Power Industrial electricity rates typically range from $0.07 to $0.09 per kWh as of September 2025.
-This competitive pricing makes running power-intensive compute and storage workloads more economical than in many other major US markets.
+Average Cost Of Power Industrial power rates typically range from $0.07 to $0.09/kWh as of September 2025.
+This competitive pricing makes high-density computing more economical, particularly when compared to other major West Coast markets.
+The energy mix is dominated by natural gas, nuclear, and a growing solar component.

 Market Access, Business & Tax Climate